-Table 19 Network Setting > Broadband > Cellular SIM
+Table 21 Network Setting > Broadband > Cellular SIM

-LABEL DESCRIPTION PIN Manageme ent en PIN Protection A PIN code is a key to a SIM card.
+LABEL DESCRIPTION PIN Manageme PIN Management PIN Protection A PIN code is a key to a SIM card.
 It is a protection to the SIM card.
 Some ISPs require you to enter a PIN to use a SIM card.
 Slide the switch to the right if you want the SIM to use a PIN lock.
 Slide the switch to the left if you want to remove the PIN lock on the SIM card.
 Note: You will be asked to enter a PIN the first time you log into the Web Configurator.

+Table 21 Network Setting > Broadband > Cellular SIM (continued)

-Auto Unlock PIN If PIN Protection is enabled, the SIM card requires a PIN code to unlock the PIN lock.
-Slide the switch to the right to have the Zyxel Device automatically unlock the PIN lock.
+LABEL DESCRIPTION Auto Unlock If PIN Protection is enabled, the SIM card requires a PIN code to unlock the PIN lock.
+PIN Slide the switch to the right to have the Zyxel Device automatically unlock the PIN lock.
 Otherwise, slide the switch to the left.
 You will need to manually enter the PIN every time you reboot the Zyxel Device or reinsert the SIM card to use the SIM card.
-PIN Modificatio n

-Table 19 Network Setting > Broadband > Cellular SIM (continued)

-LABEL DESCRIPTION more Click this to show more fields in this section.
+PIN Modification on more Click this to show more fields in this section.
 Click this to hide them.
 Note: PIN modification and its following fields will show upon enabling PIN Protection in the previous field.
 New PIN Enter a 4-digit code to set as the new PIN code.
-Note: This field will show upon clicking the 👝.
+Note: This field will show upon clicking the -.
 PIN If you enabled PIN verification, enter the 4-digit PIN code (0000 for example) provided by your ISP.
 If you enter the PIN code incorrectly too many times, the ISP may block your SIM card and not let you use the account to access the Internet.
-Attempts Remaining This is how many more times you can try to enter the PIN code before the ISP blocks your SIM card.
-If your ISP locks your SIM card, you will need to request a PUK code from them to unlock it.
+Attempts This is how many more times you can try to enter the PIN code before the ISP blocks your SIM card.
+Remaining If your ISP locks your SIM card, you will need to request a PUK code from them to unlock it.
 Cancel Click Cancel to return to the previous screen without saving.
 Apply Click Apply to save your changes.